 Bubble AI-generated apps

-We asked eight different users who were building AI-generated apps with Bubble to analyze output quality in seven core areas.
+We asked eight different users building AI-generated apps with Bubble to analyze output quality in seven core areas:

 In our testing — and based on feedback from these users — Bubble consistently delivered excellent UI, with high rankings across the board for elements like spacing and layout, navigating, readability, and copy.
 Users agreed that Bubble’s AI accurately interpreted their prompts without too much effort and the frontend looked great from the first try.